 - Placing relevant items together (like ingredients and toppings)

 - Designed as a sequence to be read top to bottom

 I showed three examples of topics that work well as illustrated narrative.
 Can you think of any others?
 Let me know in the comments!

 This week I continued to use Vellum Surface paper.
 It very good for doing detailed illustration that will be photographed, because it’s thick, smooth and slightly absorbent.
 The ink does not float on the surface (as it does with bleed-proof paper), but it soaks into the paper just a little.
 This creates a smooth solid black finish.

 My pen of choice this week is Tombow Dual Brush, black.
 I used the thin tip to outline the drawing and brush side to fill in the black areas.

-I also used a mechanical pencil and my favourite Faber-Castell Dust Free eraser.Full disclosure: I personally own and use all of these materials.
-If you buy anything using my links, Amazon will pay me a small commission (no cost to you - thank you for your support).
-But if you prefer to shop elsewhere, no problem!
+I also used a mechanical pencil and my favourite Faber-Castell Dust Free eraser.Full disclosure: I personally own and use all of these.
+If you buy anything using my links, Amazon will pay me a small commission (no cost to you - thank you!).
+But if you normally shop somewhere else, it's totally ok too.

 Drawing Time Diary